 "This is the first study of its kind to document the disparate economic impact of Alzheimer's on Women as patients and caregivers and the concomitant burden on our public health systems."Jill Lesser, President, WomenAgainstAlzheimer's.

-Long-Term Care Insurance costs are based on age and health and tend to be very affordable if purchased before retirement.
-However, if people wait too long the cost could be too high or their health may prevent them from obtaining coverage.
-This places the burden on family and once assets are spent down, on the taxpayer through the Medicaid program, the medical welfare program.
+Long-Term Care Insurance premiums are based on age and health and tend to be very affordable if purchased before retirement.
+However, if people wait too long, the cost could be too high, or their health may prevent them from obtaining coverage - Waiting On Long Term Care Insurance Can Lead to Decline | LTC News.

 “Long-Term Care Insurance requires applicants to meet health qualifications which become more difficult after age 60.
 In fact, a quarter of applicants between ages 60 and 69 are declined coverage when they apply because of health conditions.”Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI).